Many bar takers are obsessed with the idea of memorization for the bar exam.

 In other words, learn by example, not by theory.

-Prioritize “just in time” knowledge (developing your initial understanding as you work through problems) over “just in case” knowledge (hoarding information you don’t know what to do with).
+Prioritize “just in time” knowledge (developing understanding and insights as you work through examples) over “just in case” knowledge (hoarding information you don’t know what to do with).
 There’s a balance of pure theory and pure practice, of course.

 This will help you be able to pull out the issues and rules you need from memory and recall your understanding of how to use them.